Pigmentation: Abnormal Pigmentation

 Pigmentation alteration (change) as a result of skin damage (post-inflammatory hyper- or hyperpigmentation).
 If you have had a skin infection, blisters, burns, or other trauma to your skin, you may have a decrease or increase of pigmentation in the affected area.
 This type of alteration is usually not permanent, but may take up to several months to fade or get better.
 Cosmetics can be used to cover the area.
 In the case of hyperpigmentation (dark spots), prescription or over-the-counter lightening creams may help decrease the amount of time for the areas to fade.
 You should also wear sunscreen, as sunlight can prolong the darkness of the areas.

 Vitiligo.
 Vitiligo is a condition where the body’s immune system attacks pigment cells (melanocytes), causing pigment loss.
-Other immune system diseases associated with vitiligo include diabetes, pernicious anemia, thyroid disease, and Addison’s disease.
+Other immune system conditions associated with vitiligo include diabetes, pernicious anemia, thyroid disease, and Addison’s disease.
 Vitiligo causes smooth, white skin patches, usually around the mouth and eyes, or on the back of the hands.
 In some people, these patches can appear all over the body.
 There is no cure for vitiligo, but there are several treatments, including: topical steroid preparations; topical immunomodulators; topical vitamin D analogs; dyes or psoralens (light-sensitive drugs) used in combination with ultraviolet A (UVA) light treatment; and, the Excimer laser, which delivers targeted ultraviolet B (UVB) light.
 All treatments may take 6 or more months to be effective.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy